aeronut343/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview
 The purpose of this analysis is to provide the school board with key data metrics on the performance of the district.
 This will help them make well informed decisions about the future of the district and each of the schools.
-There was a case of academic dishonesty resulting in Thomas High Schools 9th grade scores being dropped.
+There was a case of academic dishonesty resulting in Thomas High Schools 9th Grade scores being dropped.
 The two results will be compared side-by-side as result and result adjusted.

 ## Results
 ### District Summary